autotraderuk/chaos-kraken/README.md

 # Chaos Kraken

-Application to simulate JVM based failure scenarios when running on a delivery platform.
+An application that can be used to simulate JVM based failure scenarios when running on a delivery platform.

 > Terrorise the Shipp'ng lanes with the Chaos Kraken, an incomplete FAAS (Failures as a Service).